withers56/elixir-rest-blog/src/main/resources/curriculum/i-intro/3-controllers.md

 The first step in building our application will be to define a *controller* and define what routes the controller responds to.
 Luckily, Spring gives us a very easy way to do this.
+Create a Java class in the `web` package called `HelloController`.
 The following code defines a controller that responds to requests for `/hello`:

 ```java